SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_01/01_SoC_Design_and_OpenLANE/README.md

 - Understood the fundamentals of Digital ASIC and SoC design.
 - Learned the complete RTL-to-GDSII implementation flow.
-- Explored the OpenLANE open-source ASIC design framework.
+- Explored the OpenLANE open-source ASIC implementation framework.
-- Successfully executed logic synthesis using the OpenLANE flow.
+- Gained practical experience with GitHub Codespaces and Linux.
-- Generated synthesis reports and technology-mapped output files.
+- Successfully generated synthesis reports and synthesized output files.
-- Learned how synthesized netlists are produced from RTL designs.
+- Learned how synthesized gate-level netlists are produced from RTL designs.
-- Established the foundation for the remaining physical design stages.
+- Established the foundation for the remaining stages of Digital Physical Design.

 ---

 # References

 - VLSI System Design – Digital VLSI SoC Design and Planning Workshop. :contentReference[oaicite:3]{index=3}
-- OpenROAD Project Documentation. :contentReference[oaicite:4]{index=4}
+- OpenROAD Project and OpenLANE RTL-to-GDSII Flow. :contentReference[oaicite:4]{index=4}
+- Advanced Physical Design using OpenLANE and SKY130. :contentReference[oaicite:5]{index=5}